Javascript is not enabled.

 Delaware

-Vaccine and testing regulations: Following the end of the federal and state public health emergencies May 11, there are no longer vaccination or testing requirements for state employees, according to the Delaware Division of Public Health.
+Vaccine and testing regulations: Following the end of the federal and state public health emergencies on May 11, 2023, there are no longer vaccination or testing requirements for state employees, according to the Delaware Division of Public Health.
 Health care and long-term care facilities are encouraged to follow current CDC guidelines for infection control.

 Mask regulations: A mask mandate for K-12 schools and childcare facilities ended March 31, 2022.
 With the end of the public health emergency, medical and long-term care facilities are no longer under a state mask order and are encouraged to follow the CDC guidance on masking.